 Bachelor’s–Accelerated Master’s Degrees

 Bachelor’s–accelerated master’s (BAM) degree programs are offered in several departments.
-These programs allow a student to receive both a bachelor's and master's degree in five years of study without compromising the academic integrity of either degree.
+These programs allow a student to receive both a bachelor's and master's degree in a shorter period of time without compromising the academic integrity of either degree.

 BAM programs are open only to highly qualified CU Boulder undergraduates.
 Students are typically admitted during the junior year with an intent application reviewed by their program.
 BAM students must apply online to graduate with their bachelor's degree for the semester in which degree requirements are complete, and must also apply at that time to be formally admitted to continue with the accelerated master's program.
-(Students who were admitted prior to July 2019 follow a concurrent bachelor’s/master’s structure, and the two degrees are awarded simultaneously when requirements for both degrees are met.)
 Students wishing to continue studying toward a doctorate must formally apply for admission to the Graduate School.

 Students interested in a BAM program should inquire with their program of interest for information regarding admissions and detailed program guidelines and requirements.